wmde/wikibase-release-pipeline/development/docs/adr/0018-anonymous-access-defaults.md

 ## Decision

-The Wikibase image will keep anonymous read access enabled by default, but will disable anonymous write actions and anonymous self-service account creation by default.
+The Wikibase Docker Image will keep anonymous read access enabled by default, but will disable anonymous write actions and anonymous self-service account creation by default.

 The affected defaults will be implemented in:

-`development/images/wikibase/LocalSettings.MediaWiki.php`
+`docker-images/wikibase/LocalSettings.MediaWiki.php`

 That location should contain only the non-default settings needed for this policy: